aya-experience/citation/citation-server/README.md

 ## Tooling

-Code is transpiled with Babel (`src -> lib`).
-Eslint with XO configuration for linting.
-Nodemon is configured as an NPM script for autoreload dev mode.
+Code is transpiled with Babel.

 ## GraphQL

 The API is implemented with GraphQL.
 The Schema definition is a work in progress.
 It should even be dynamic (if possible) in the end.
-It uses the official GraphQL implementation with the comunity hapi-graphql bridge
+It uses the official GraphQL implementation with the community hapi-graphql bridge.

 ## GitAsDb